Leveraging Cross-Lingual Transfer Learning in Spoken Named Entity Recognition Systems: Evaluation Metrics

 \section{Evaluation Metrics}

-We use different metrics to appraise the efficacy of our spoken NER systems.
-Alongside the conventional Word Error Rate (WER), the default metric in evaluating the accuracy of ASR models, we also employ the Entity Error Rate (EER).
-The EER provides valuable insights into the system's ability to accurately transcribe entities, regardless of subsequent tagging considerations,
+We employ various metrics to assess the performance of our spoken NER systems.
+The conventional Word Error Rate (WER) serves as the primary metric for evaluating the accuracy of ASR models.
+In addition, we utilize the Entity Error Rate (EER), which evaluates the specific accuracy of our spoken NER systems in the context of entity transcription.
+Unlike broader measures, EER focuses exclusively on the accuracy with which entities such as names of people, locations, and organizations are transcribed:

-where $N_{\text{{Incorrectly Transcribed Entities}}}$ represents the count of entities that have been inaccurately transcribed by the system, and $N_{\text{{Total Entities}}}$ refers to the total count of entities present in the given set.
-The ratio essentially quantifies the proportion of entities that were inaccurately transcribed, thereby providing a measure of the system's error rate.
+Here, \(N_{\text{{Incorrectly Transcribed Entities}}}\) denotes the number of entities that the system has transcribed incorrectly, while \(N_{\text{{Total Entities}}}\) indicates the total number of entities in the dataset.
+The EER measures the proportion of entities that were inaccurately transcribed, providing a direct indicator of the system's transcription accuracy.